Hasina will return once democracy is restored: Joy

 "You cannot exclude the Awami League and have a representative democracy in Bangladesh ever.
 Whatever his (Muhammad Yunus) personal views are, he has said that he wants a government of unity and wants to move forward and not let the mistakes of the past cloud over the future.
 I hope he stays true to his word," Joy said.

-Joy mentioned that once democracy is restored, either the Awami League or BNP will come to power, and the "Mujib family and Sheikh Hasina will be around."
+Joy mentioned that once democracy is restored, either the AL or BNP will come to power, and the "Mujib family and Sheikh Hasina will be around".

 "She has been in touch with all our party leaders for the last two days.
 My mother was going to retire anytime soon, so we thought now that she is gone, they (rioters) would leave our party people alone, but that did not happen.
 Instead, they started attacking," he said.

-Declining to comment directly on whether he and his sister Saima Wazed, who is currently the South East Asian regional director for the World Health Organization, would join politics, Joy said he would do whatever it takes to protect Bangladesh from "total anarchy."
+He declined to comment directly on whether he and his sister Saima Wazed, who is currently the South East Asian regional director for the World Health Organization, would join politics.

-"I can't give a definite reply to this question.
-But I will do whatever it takes to save Bangladesh and protect the Awami League.
-The Mujib family would not leave them in a lurch," said Joy, the former Information and Communication Technology Advisor to Hasina.

 Blaming Pakistan for fuelling the unrest in Bangladesh, Joy said there is circumstantial evidence suggesting foreign interference and alleged involvement of Pakistan's Inter-Services Intelligence (ISI) agency.